mohdzain98/mohdzain98/README.md

  - 👀 I’m interested in Data Science, Machine Learning and Artificial Intelligence.

- - 🌱 I’m currently learning about Price and Promotion Non Linear Optimization
+ - 🌱 I’m currently working on multi agent orchestration tool for loan origination.

  - 💞️ I’m looking to collaborate on Gen AI projects